dave-malone/trec/README.md

 Currently, there are two implementations for sending email.
 The default option is a noopEmailSender, which will do nothing with email notifications.

-The other option is the Amazon SES Email Sender.
 To use the Amazon SES Email Sender, you must set three environment variables:

 1. AWS_ENDPOINT - the url for your
 1. AWS_ACCESS_KEY_ID
 1. AWS_SECRET_ACCESS_KEY

+To use the Smtp Email sender, you must set these environment variables:

+1. SMTP_HOST
+1. SMTP_PORT
+1. SMTP_USERNAME
+1. SMTP_PASSWORD

 ## Interact with the API